Potash production is steadily on the rise. It is estimated that world wide consumption for the crop fertilizer will reach 46.2 million tonnes in 2022.

-While many potash operations have closed in recent years, some are waiting on the sidelines for better days.
-These include projects such as BHP Billiton’s (ASX:BHP,NYSE:BHP,LSE:BLT) Jansen asset in Canada, which is on hold until it is able to pass “strict investment hurdles.”
+That’s welcome news for the sector — many potash production operations have closed in recent years, and some are waiting on the sidelines for better days.
+These include BHP’s (ASX:BHP,NYSE:BHP,LSE:BLT) Jansen asset in Canada, which is on hold until it is able to pass “strict investment hurdles.”

-The organization estimates that consumption will increase to 45.6 million MT by 2021, and suggests that Asia and South America will be the largest potash consumers.
+The USGS estimates that of potash and related will from 42.2 million MT in 2018 to 46.2 million MT by 2021, and suggests that Asia and South America will be the largest potash consumers.